William H.G. Norman

 San Francisco Office

-Examples of Some Notable Results
+Examples of Recent Notable Results

-- In a trial featuring the $80 million sale of an energy industry company, represented the president in claims against other stockholders for breach of fiduciary duty, contract violations and unjust enrichment.
-Our client obtained all relief requested plus attorneys fees as the party prevailing on issues that involved alleged asbestos risk coverups, circumstances in which the transactional lawyers on both sides of the buyout gave advice to both sides of the deal, and the validity of certain EBITDA valuations.
+- In a trial featuring the $80 million sale of an energy industry company, represented the president in claims against other stockholders for breach of fiduciary duty, contract violations, and unjust enrichment.
+Our client obtained all relief requested plus attorneys fees as the party prevailing on issues that included alleged asbestos risk coverups, circumstances in which the transactional lawyers on both sides of the buyout gave advice to both sides of the deal, and the validity of certain EBITDA valuations.
 The numerous complex legal questions included whether the time periods set forth in one contract for the exercise of certain stock purchase "put" rights could be changed without the consent of all signatories.
 Our client argued successfully that they could be so changed because the contract generically referenced the "time periods" set forth in a second contract between different parties and that second contract contained a separate clause permitting a subsequent amendment (2012).

 - Following a hard-fought trial, obtained an award valued at more than $30 million for clients who had sued for partnership dissolution and breaches of fiduciary duty.
 Extensive cross-claims against our clients for their alleged breaches of fiduciary duty were defeated, and almost $900,000 in attorney's fees and costs were awarded to them as prevailing parties.
-Some of the interesting issues at trial included whether partners' fiduciary duties to each other are modified after a Notice of Dissolution but before final wind-up, so as to permit solicitations of partnership employees and clients or to permit the forming of a competing business during the dissolution process (2012).
+Some of the interesting issues at trial included whether partners' fiduciary duties to each other are modified after a Notice of Dissolution in advance of a final wind-up, so as to permit solicitations of partnership employees and clients or to permit the forming of a competing business during the dissolution process (2012).

-- Obtained a judgment dismissing a complaint and recovered prevailing party attorneys fees for a client who had served as Executor of rock promoter Bill Graham's estate.
+- Obtained a judgment dismissing a complaint and recovered substantial prevailing party attorneys fees for a client who had served as Executor of rock promoter Bill Graham's estate.
 The client was sued by Graham's heirs for an alleged secret diversion of intellectual property from the estate to a corporation in which the Executor was a significant shareholder.
 The successful result was achieved with an anti-SLAPP motion in Federal Court (2011).

 - On behalf of a nationally prominent, high end restaurant client, sued a luxury hotel defendant for $8 million and obtained a very substantial result on a case arising out of a breach of a License Agreement where the evidence showed defective Notices of Default as well as active interference with the client's right to cure (2009).